oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 ##### Async Command Invocation Sequence Diagram

 ![](Async-action-type-invocation-sequence-diagram.jpeg "fig:Async-action-type-invocation-sequence-diagram.jpeg")
-When command has tasks, it shares the same sequence as the previous sequence, except the last step.
+\* When command has tasks, it shares the same sequence as the previous sequence, except the last step.
 The async command will be resurrected by the *AsyncTaskManager* once there are no more active tasks for the command and will execute the *CommandBase.endAction()* for that command, in which the final state of the command will be set.

+*   The tasks polling started after the command execution in ended.

 **Command Metadata Pseudo-code examples:**
 ===== Default command metadata =====

-*   The next example describes the default command metadata created for commands with no special implementation.
+*   The next example describes the default command metadata created for commands with default implementation.
+*   The CommandEntity will represent the descriptive name of the command which acts as the name of the action.

 <!-- -->